By Melissa Wynn

 - Check to be sure than burning is allowed on the days of your trip.
 Campfires are often prohibited on high risk days.

 - Choose a site that is at least fifteen feet away from your tent or camper, shrubs, grass or trees.
 Also beware of low-hanging branches overhead.
+If you’re looking for more elaborate setups – you can find more outdoor fire pit ideas here.

 2) Making Your Fire Pit